Please read and carefully consider the following details and guidelines for the 1-Minute Film Competition before submitting your short film.

 - Ensure that all content in your film (including footage, music, images, props, etc.) is your own.
 If you include any copyrighted content, you must be able to provide written permission for its use.
 Entries containing any unauthorised content will be disqualified.
 For more information on copyright, click here.

-Films can be submitted to one of four categories:
+Films are to be submitted to one of four categories:

 - Lower Primary (Years F–3)